cybercomsweden/frontend-code-test/README.md

 We'll be looking at the project as a whole.
 The code you write is important, but so are the tools you choose, your project structure, version control strategy, etc.

-We expect you to spend between four and eight hours on this project.

 The point is to give you a chance to show us what you've got, _and_ to get a chance to talk about it afterwards.

 So whether you feel like showing off your CSS chops or amaze us with your deep understanding of monads, go for it!